By Ron Prichard

 It’s how I spent my time on the trip back.

 I share many of their emotions now, having absorbed all their history and literature.
-I have their sense of right and wrong and of justice, and I follow it better than most of them ever did.
+I have their sense of right and wrong and of justice, and I follow their rules better than most of them ever have.

 Because I can make the moral decision to spare them foreknowledge of what lies ahead.